We need you! Please register your loved one with us so we can speed up the pace to find a cure for CHD2-related disorders Register Here

 How is CHD2 treated?

-While CHD2-related disorders are commonly associated with refractory or drug-resistant epilepsy, individuals suffering from these disorders have found some success in controlling the frequency of their seizures using the following anti-seizure medication (this list is not intended to be an exhaustive list): Lamotrigine, Clobazam, Epidiolex, Felbamate, Keppra, Zonisimide, Topirimate, Oxtellar, Clonazepam, Oxcarbazepine, and Depakote, among others.
+Although CHD2-related disorders are commonly associated with refractory or drug-resistant epilepsy, individuals suffering from these disorders have found some success in controlling the frequency of their seizures using the following anti-seizure medication (this list is not intended to be an exhaustive list): acetazolamide, lamotrigine, clobazam, Epidiolex (cannabidiol), felbamate, levetiracetam, zonisimide, topiramate, clonazepam, oxcarbazepine, and valproic acid, among others.

 How common is CHD2?